cmusatyalab/OpenWorkflow/docs/tutorial.rst

         st_tf.transitions[1].next_state = st_tf
         return st_start

-The *st_tf* state uses a custom transition predicate defined by the following function.
-To learn more about the how to use and create FSM components, see its `API documentation <https://openworkflow.readthedocs.io/en/latest/source/gabrieltool.statemachine.html#module-gabrieltool.statemachine.fsm>`_.
+The *st_tf* state could also use a custom transition predicate defined by the following function.
+To learn more about the how to use and create custom FSM processors and transition predicates, see its
+`API documentation <https://openworkflow.readthedocs.io/en/latest/source/gabrieltool.statemachine.html#module-gabrieltool.statemachine.fsm>`_.

 .. code-block:: python